kurianbenoy/kurianbenoy-website/_posts/2020-06-01-Books_read.md

 Books currently reading:
 - Approaching almost an machine learning problem(on evaluation metric)
-- Cracking the Coding Interviews
 - Atomic Habits
 - DL4CV starter pack

+On the shelf:

+- Cracking the coding interview